cbirdlab/radBARCODER/README.md

 bash radBARCODER mkMETAGENO "$nontargetIDs" "$targetIDs" "$POPS" $PREFIX $LOCUS $THREADS $cvgForCall $nontargetNAME $targetNAME
 ```

-#### 7. Selectively cull your final genome and meta genome alignments to either retain more nucleotides or individuals
+#### 7. Selectively filter your final genome and meta genome alignments

-Use `radBARCODER cullGENO` to either maximize the number of nucleotides (`PCT=low`) or number of genomes and meta genomes (`PCT=high`).
-All intermediate and final files are saved to same directory as the input file (`FASTA`).
+Use `radBARCODER fltrGENOSITES` to filter genomes with more missing/ambiguous/indel base calls than specified with `PCT` then remove sites with missing/ambiguous/indel base calls.
+Higher values of `PCT` retain more individuals and lower values retain more nuclotides.
+The result is a `fasta` alignment with only genomes and sites with A, C, T, or G nucleotide calls.
+Output files include the `fasta` alignment, a `pdf` with descriptive plots, and a `csv` describing the reference genome positions retained.
+Output files are saved to same directory as the input file (`FASTA`).

 ```bash
 # name of file with mitochondrial genome or meta genome alignments